 Sue: What an excellent twist.
 Does this mean it can’t be the Master playing with those toys?
-Or is it a double-bluff?
+Or is this a double-bluff?

 Me: It must be somebody else.
-I wonder who it might be…
+I wonder who it could be…

 Sue: It’s the Black Guardian.
-It’s his black gloves that give him away.
+It’s his gloves that give him away.

 The First Doctor finds himself in a metallic corridor.

-Sue: It’s a decent likeness.
-They are just about getting away with it.
+Sue: It’s a decent likeness, I suppose.
+They’re just about getting away with it.